-Almost all explanations are under the sections Built-in features and Protocol.
-The first section presents each transaction type's constraints and uses cases, whereas the second explains in-depth how the blockchain works internally.
+We classified almost all explanations are under the modules Built-in features and Protocol.
+The first module presents each transaction type's constraints and uses cases, whereas the second explains how the blockchain works internally.

 The reference documentation describes details about the available tools and programming elements associated with those technologies, including the REST API Reference or SDK autogenerated documentation.